ruanxin/template-operator/module-data/README.md

 If you want to install your own chart/manifest, you have two options:
 1. Change **this** sample data and build your own custom docker image that you'll then use in deployment: `make docker-build`.
 Refer to the main README.md file for details.
 2. Deploy the template-operator as it is and reconfigure it's deployment to mount additional files into the operator Pod.
 You can use Kubernetes volume mount feature for that.
-Then refer to the mounted folder in the Sample/SampleHelm CustomResource to trigger the installation.
+Then refer to the mounted folder in the `Sample` or `SampleHelm` CustomResource to trigger the installation.

-Note: When running the controller locally with `make run`, the controller has access to your local filesystem, so use local paths for `Sample` and `SampleHelm` CustomResources.
+Note: When running the controller locally with `make run`, the controller has access to your local filesystem, so use local paths in `Sample` and `SampleHelm` configuration.